Creation Crafts for Sunday School

 Creation Crafts for Day 4 of Creation

-You can get a little more complicated and use salt dough and cookie cutters for your shapes.
+4. You can get a little more complicated and use salt dough and cookie cutters to make the shapes, but you will have to do this several days before class to give the salt dough time to dry.

 "Jesus Lights up My Life" Craft